pentandra/lifepreserver/METADATA.md

 If true, item is only excluded from the search index.

-## Metadata relating to document provenance
+## Relating to document provenance

 ### `author_name`